leto/writing/misc/lydia_book.md

 It is easy to think "I want to add 50 features" and spend all day fiddling with code, constantly switching between working on different things.
 Most of the time, very little will be accomplished.
-Test Driven Enlightment guides one to focus on making one test pass at a time.
+Test Driven Enlightenment guides one to focus on making one test pass at a time.

 If you have a single failing test, you are a mission to make it pass.
 It